 Skip to main content

-inclusive activity for brain health
+Dementia inclusive activity for brain health

 For Brian CIC offers dementia inclusive activity for brain health.
-Our unique service enables access to nature and the outdoors every Friday morning, meeting at 10am at Old Community Centre, building a dementia inclusive community which meets on occasion for other reasons.
+Our unique service enables access to nature and the outdoors every Friday morning, meeting at 10am at Old Oak Community Centre, building a dementia inclusive community which meets on occasion for other reasons.

 • Print